Masala Herb

 Miso Paste

-Miso paste is the main ingredient and you can choose to use a red or a white miso paste.
+Miso paste is the main ingredient, and you can choose to use your type of miso such as red, yellow, or a white miso paste.

 Red miso paste is more common, white miso paste is usually considered superior in taste.